bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-14-from-birthday.md

 **Sarah Erulkar**
 As a freelancer, Sarah Erulkar navigated her way through most of the major players in postwar documentary.
 Snapped up by World Wide Pictures on leaving Shell to direct _District Nurse_ (1952), charting a day in the life of two nurses in the rural Southeast of England, she then joined Donald Alexander and his colleagues at the National Coal Board Film Unit, where she honed her cutting skills.
 After leaving the NCB she worked almost exclusively as a director until she retired in the early 1980s, running the gauntlet of commissioning bodies, including the British Productivity Council, the Central Office of Information, the Gas Council and the General Post Office.
 Adaptability was key, and her work over the years extended across the spectrum of non-fiction genres, from classic documentary, travelogue and ‘trigger’ films to children’s features, medical training films and public information films, as well as a swathe of promotional films for various commercial bodies.

 Around a fifth of her films (more in the later phase of her career), engage with what might be termed ‘women’s themes’ – notable examples including _Birthright_ (1958) and _Something Nice to Eat_ (1967), on birth control and cooking respectively – but between these she tackled any number of different assignments, including some highly technical or industrial subjects, as in _Spat System_ (1960), promoting its sponsor’s GKN Screws and Fasteners products.
 Erulkar’s instinctive artistry, combined with a passion for life and people, brought universal appeal to specialist subject matter, and meant that she was always in demand.
-Her work brought her a plethora of awards, including two BAFTAs, for _Picture to Post_ (1969) and the prescient environmentally-themed _The Air
-My Enemy_ (1971).
+Her work brought her a plethora of awards, including two BAFTAs, for _Picture to Post_ (1969) and the prescient environmentally-themed _The Air  My Enemy_ (1971).

-Katy McGahan, BFI Screenonline, screenonline.org.uk
+**Katy McGahan, BFI Screenonline, screenonline.org.uk**

-<![endif]-->
+<br><br>

 **BIRTH-DAY**
 _Director_: Budge Cooper
 _Assistant_: Mary Beales
 _Production Company_: Data Film Productions
-_Sponsors_: Ministry of Information,
-Department of Health for Scotland
+_Sponsors_: Ministry of Information,  Department of Health for Scotland
 _Producer_: Donald Alexander
 _Script_: Budge Cooper
 _Photography_: Wolfgang Suschitzky
 _Diagrams_: Eric Fraser
 _Animator_: Reginald Jeffryes
 _Music_: Christian Darnton
 _Sound Recording_: Harry Reynolds
 _With:_
 Tom Macguire _(Gunner McBain)_
 Mollie Weir _(Mrs McBain)_
 James Smith Campbell _(medical officer)_
 UK 1945, 22 mins

 **HOMES FOR THE PEOPLE**
 _Directed by_: Kay Mander
 _Production Company_: Basic Films
 _Sponsor_: Daily Herald